-• The seventh AMTE Monograph, Mathematics Teaching: Putting Research into Practice at All Levels, was published.
+☐ The seventh AMTE Monograph, Mathematics Teaching: Putting Research into Practice at All Levels, was published.

-- Phase III of the Elementary Mathematics Specialists Initiative was launched, co-chaired by Maggie McGatha and Nicole Rigelman, to provide a second national conference for states interested in adding EMS certification.
-The Brookhill Foundation funded the initiative. - AMTE welcomed Maryland as an affiliate (AMMTE).

-- AMTE President, Marilyn Strutchens attended a meeting at the White House along with the other mathematics education organization presidents to discuss CCSS. - An AMTE Exhibits Coordinator position was established.
-The position is a three-year term and holds ex-officio status on the Membership Committee.
-Larry Campbell was appointed as the first Exhibits Coordinator. - The AMTE FaceBook page was launched. - The 20-for-20 Campaign was approved.
-This campaign will be a one-time opportunity for the membership to make a gift in honor of AMTE's 20th Anniversary.
-The funds will support future Susan Gay Conference Scholarship.

-I am very excited to become the new AMTE President.
-This is an exciting time for AMTE as we celebrate two decades of service to the profession, and as we face the challenges related to mathematics teacher education in the coming year....
-As we move forward into 2011, celebrating our past, participating in the present, and preparing for the future, I hope that you will be actively involved in the organization's endeavors.
+Phase III of the Elementary Mathematics Specialists Initiative was launched, co-chaired Maggie McGatha and Nicole Rigelman, to provide a second national conference for sta interested in adding EMS certification.
+The Brookhill Foundation funded the initiative.
+AMTE welcomed Maryland as an affiliate (AMMTE).
+AMTE welcomed Maryland as an arrinate (AMMTE).
+Impo ortant Developments AMTE President, Marilyn Strutchens attended a meeting at the White House along with the other mathematics education organization presidents to discuss CCSS.
+1 An AMTE Exhibits Coordinator position was established.
+The position is a three-year to and holds ex-officio status on the Membership Committee.
+Larry Campbell was appoin as the first Exhibits Coordinator.
+The AMTE FaceBook page was launched.
+The 20-for-20 Campaign was approved.
+This campaign will be a one-time opportunity the membership to make a gift in honor of AMTE's 20 th Anniversary.
+The funds will support future Susan Gay Conference Scholarship. for AN cha for m very excited to become the new AMTE President.
+This is an exciting time for MTE as we celebrate two decades of service to the profession, and as we face the allenges related to mathematics teacher education in the coming year As we move tward into 2011, celebrating our past, participating in the present, and preparing for the ture, I hope that you will be actively involved in the organization's endeavors. arilyn Strutchens onnections Newsletter, Spring 2011